Proactive Poseidon 12V Plastic Pumps

 Overview

 The Proactive Poseidon is engineered for pump tests and groundwater remediation.
 The Poseidon series pump line will fit into Schedule 40 or 80 2" diameter wells.
-There are three models available: Poseidon 60 (pumps 60 feet depth to water); Poseidon 80 (pumps 80 feet depth to water).
+The models available are: Poseidon 60 (pumps 60 feet depth to water) and Poseidon 80 (pumps 80 feet depth to water).

 Easy Installation